RuoyuChen10/Sim2Word/README.md

 ## Method Comparision

-Please refer to fold [Explainable-Framework-Comparison](./Explainable-Framework-Comparison).
+Please refer to fold [Explainable-Framework-Comparison](./Explainable-Framework-Comparison), and follow their command to implement the results.

 ## Acknowledgement